decredcommunity/outreach/pr-materials-march-2020.md

 - Decred launched on February 8, 2016
 - Decred has been hard forked multiple times, but always at the direction of the community, which has never been split
-- A top cryptocurrency by market cap - $212.49M (top 35) as of Mar 2020
+- Market cap rank between 35-50 with cap value $100-200 million throughout 2019-2020 (note: [CMC](https://coinmarketcap.com/currencies/decred/) incorrectly lowers our market cap).
-- Link to current stats: key stats exist here { TODO: which stats? insert link }.
+- Link to current stats: key stats exist here https://dcrdata.decred.org/
 - Ten percent of each block reward goes to the Treasury, which means that Decred is completely self-funded.
 There's around $12 million in the Treasury as of Mar 2020, based on $18.6 per DCR.
 Current amount is shown [here](https://dcrdata.decred.org/address/Dcur2mcGjmENx4DhNqDctW5wJCVyT3Qeqkx).
 - In Decred's hybrid PoW+PoS consensus system, a 51% attack requires a combination of hash power and tickets in the staking system.
 Apples to apples, an attack on the Decred network would cost 20x more than one on the Bitcoin network.
-- Decred is a completely decentralized organization that operates remotely by 80+ people from 35 different countries across five continents.
+- Decred's goal is to become a completely decentralized organization.
+It already operates remotely with 80+ people from 35 different countries across 5 continents.
 - Politeia average voter turnout is 32%, average participation for consensus rule changes is greater than 50%.
 - Decred Privacy is mixing 20% of the circulating coin supply, as of Mar 2020.
 See [here](https://alpha.dcrdata.org/charts?chart=coin-supply&bin=false&axis=time&visibility=true%2Ctrue%2Ctrue) for current numbers.
 - Most of the other blockchain projects have voter participation around 1-3%, sometimes less.